Connect with others who understand.

 8. You May Be Eligible for Help With MS Infusion Costs

-Manufacturers of infused MS medications often offer copay assistance that can make DMTs more affordable for those taking them.
+Manufacturers of infused MS medications often offer copay assistance that can make DMTs more affordable.
 Some also offer help covering the costs associated with receiving the infusion.
 It’s worth checking to find out whether you’re eligible for these programs — you might save some money.

 Talk With Others Who Understand

-MyMSTeam is the social network for people living with MS and their loved ones.
-By joining, you gain a community of over 196,000 people who come together to ask questions, give advice, and share their experience living with MS.
+On MyMSTeam, the social network for people with MS and their loved ones, more than 215,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.

 Have you received infusion therapy to treat your MS?
-Share your experience in the comments below or on MyMSTeam.
+Share your experience in the comments below or on your Activities page.
 Your story may help others learn more about what to expect from visiting an infusion center.

 All updates must be accompanied by text or a picture.